 We will take reasonable steps to ensure that personal information we have about you is accurate, complete and up to date when we use it.
 Generally, we rely on you to assist us in keeping your personal information accurate and up to date.

 We have taken reasonable steps to keep your personal information secure at all times and in accordance with our Information Security Policies.
 For example, electronic access is limited to authorized personnel, and we have achieved and maintain an ISO/IEC 27001:2013 Certification (information security management system).

-We also take steps to reasonably protect your personal information from misuse and loss, unauthorised access, modification or disclosure and maintained in an accurate, complete and up-to-date manner.
+We also take steps to reasonably protect your personal information from misuse and loss, unauthorized access, modification or disclosure and maintained in an accurate, complete and up-to-date manner.